 Keyword: cookies, meringue cookies, meringues, small batch meringues

-Beat the Egg White: In a clean bowl, beat the egg white and cream of tartar with an electric mixer until foamy.
+Add the egg white and cream of tartar to a clean bowl.
+Beat with an electric mixer on medium speed until foamy, about 1 minute.

-Add Vanilla: Mix in the vanilla and continue beating until the meringue is glossy and forms stiff peaks.
+Add the vanilla and continue beating on high speed until the meringue is thick, glossy, and holds stiff peaks.
+To test, lift the beaters.
+The meringue should stand straight up without folding over.

-Cool: Remove from the oven and let the cookies cool completely before serving.
+Remove from the oven and let the cookies cool completely on the baking sheet before serving.
+Store in an airtight container at room temperature.

 Notes